 Students will read, discuss, and analyze a variety of poems, both historical and contemporary.
 Emphasis will be on finding personal meaning in poetry as well as mastering the techniques of literary criticism.

 WORLD LITERATURE

 Students gain knowledge of the literary styles and historic significance of works from Sumerian, Greek, Roman, Hebrew, and Italian literature from 3000 BC to the Middle Ages with emphasis epic and tragedy.
-Note: Concurrent enrollment in HST 101 recommended.

 WORLD LITERATURE